Agility Global Invests in New Middle East & Africa Venture Capital Fund

 Date

-(MENAFN- Four) ABU DHABI – OCTOBER 01, 2024 – Agility Global, a multi-business operator and long-term investor, said its corporate venture capital arm will invest in a new fund aimed at providing capital to early-stage Middle East and Africa companies.
+(MENAFN- Bensirri PR) ABU DHABI – October 1, 2024 – Agility Global, a multi-business operator and long-term investor, said its corporate venture capital arm will invest in a new fund aimed at providing capital to early-stage Middle East and Africa companies.

-The new fund is managed by Global Ventures, a Dubai-based investment firm that specializes in growth-stage emerging markets investing in MEA.
+The new fund is managed by Global Ventures, a Dubai-based investment firm that specializes in early-stage emerging markets investing in MEA and has more than $300 million of assets under management.

 Agility Global has backed efforts to strengthen the MEA’s entrepreneurial ecosystems and provided resources and expertise to early-stage companies developing go-to-market strategies.